 It’s very simple.
 The proof is crystal clear.

 Without a shadow of a doubt, I believe that Operation Motherlode is going to be the spark that ignites a flood of new profit surge trades.

 For the folks who know how to find them, this is the profit opportunity of a lifetime.

+But please keep in mind… All investing comes with some degree of risk.
+Never invest more than you can afford to lose.
+And don’t invest all your money in one trade, many of our options trades won’t reach 100% gains, and some will miss the mark entirely.
+That’s just how it goes.

-Being able to spot a profit surge opportunity is the single most important determining factor for dramatically changing someone’s financial future in the shortest time possible.
+But for me, the picture is clear: Being able to spot a profit surge opportunity is the single most important determining factor for dramatically changing someone’s financial future in the shortest time possible.

 [MECHANISM IN THE GENERAL]